 Licensing: Standards, legislation and inspections

-In Ontario, anyone who cares for six or more unrelated children under the age of 10 must be licensed by the Ministry of Education.
+In Ontario, anyone who cares for six or more children under the age of 10 must be licensed by the Ministry of Education.
 This includes home-based child care and centre-based child care.

-Licensed child care programs must meet and maintain specific provincial standards set out in the Day Nurseries Act.
+Currently, under the Day Nurseries Act licensed child care programs must meet and maintain specific provincial standards set out in the Day Nurseries Act.
 These standards provide for the health, safety and developmental needs of the children.

 Licensing reports for all home-based and centre based licensed child care programs are available on the licensed child care finder.